-The Excel XIRR function returns the Internal Rate of Return for a supplied series of cash flows (ie. a set of values, which includes an initial investment value and a series of net income values, which are not necessarily periodic).
+The Excel XIRR function returns the Internal Rate of Return for a supplied series of cash flows (ie. a set of values, which includes an initial investment value and a series of net income values).

-Warning: If you attempt to input the dates in text format, there is a chance that Excel may misinterpret them, due to different date systems, or date interpretation settings.
+Warning: If you attempt to input the dates in text format, there is a risk that Excel may misinterpret them, due to different date systems, or date interpretation settings.

 In the spreadsheet below, the cashflow for an investment is shown in cells B2 - B7.
 The initial investment of $100 is shown in cell B2 and the net income over 5 periods is shown in cells B3 - B7.

-Cells C2 - C7 show the dates for the cashflows in column B.
+Cells C2 - C7 show the dates for the cashflows.